-- 1. Three years middle grades or higher courses in mathematics - 2.
-Three years middle grades or higher courses in English/Language Arts - 3.
-Three years middle grades or higher courses in science which shall include a comprehensive study in general, physical, life and earth science to be taught in equal increments of each over a three year period. - 4.
-Three years middle grades or higher courses in social studies shall include the study of Civics, World History and World Geography, as well as unit studies in the Holocaust, African-American history and flag education. - 5.
-One course in career and education planning - 6.
+- 1. Three middle grades or higher courses in mathematics - 2.
+Three middle grades or higher courses in English/Language Arts - 3.
+Three middle grades or higher courses in science which shall include a comprehensive study in general, physical, life and earth science to be taught in equal increments of each over a three year period. - 4.
+Three middle grades or higher courses in social studies shall include the study of Civics, World History and World Geography, as well as unit studies in the Holocaust, African-American history, Asian American and Pacific Islander history and flag education. - 5.
+One course in career and education planning which must use, when available, Florida's online career planning and work-based learning coordination system.
+The course must teach each student how to access and update the plan and encourage the student to access and update the plan at least annually. (§1003.4156, F.S.) - 6.
 Computer literacy, critical thinking skills and other related skills shall be taught in the context of the academic subjects specified in items 1-4 listed above. - 7.
 Physical education will be offered for one semester.
-All grade 7 and grade 8 students will be expected to participate in physical education activities to meet state standards and program outcomes.
+All grade 6, 7 and grade 8 students will be expected to participate in physical education activities to meet state standards and program outcomes.
 Physical education teachers will work cooperatively with parents, physicians, guidance counselors and administrators to design/adapt physical activities to meet the needs of all students. (§1003.455, F.S.) - 8.
-Comprehensive health education to include alcohol, substance abuse prevention and HIV/AID prevention will be provided through Physical Education and Health Department personnel. (§1003.42 (2) n, F.S.) - Students in grades 6, 7 & 8 shall be provided experiences which may be selected from, but not limited to, the following: art, music, world languages, health, computer literacy, technology education, and career and technical education (CTE). - 10.
-Instruction related to child trafficking prevention and awareness; youth mental health awareness and assistance, including suicide prevention; and youth substance abuse and abuse health education; and mental and emotional health education. (§1003.42(2) (n), F.S and State Board Rule 6A-1.094121)
+Comprehensive health education to include alcohol, substance abuse prevention and HIV/AID prevention will be provided through Physical Education and Health Department personnel. (§1003.42 (2) n, F.S.) - 9.
+Students in grades 6, 7 & 8 shall be provided experiences which may be selected from, but not limited to, the following: art, music, world languages, health, computer literacy, technology education, and career and technical education (CTE).

+10. Instruction related to child trafficking prevention and awareness; youth mental health awareness and assistance, including suicide prevention; and youth substance abuse and abuse health education; and mental and emotional health education. (§1003.42(2) (n), F.S and State Board Rule 6A-1.094121)

-C. HIGH SCHOOL CREDIT COURSES
+C.HIGH SCHOOL CREDIT COURSES